Barrick Scholar Awards: Call for Nominations

 Those submitting nominations must be NSHE employees.
 (Self nominations are not accepted.)
-A one-page formal letter of nomination from a peer, chair, or dean is required.
-The nominator should notify the nominee and submit the nomination letter to him/her.
-The nominee should compile all application materials, including the nomination letter and supporting documentation, and submit the application packet by the deadline through the Barrick Awards Portal.
+A not more than two-page formal letter of nomination from a peer, chair, or dean is required.
+The nominator should notify the nominee and submit the nomination letter directly to the awards coordinator, [email protected].
+The nominee should compile supporting documentation and submit the application packet by the deadline through the Barrick Awards Portal.

 Nominees must provide materials to support their nominations.
 These materials include:

 - Letter of Application.
 A brief description (about two pages) highlighting the candidate's research program or creative accomplishments is required; it should convey the impact of the candidate's work on diverse disciplines.